 And now, the Apple TV is one of the best streaming kits you can buy.
-It ticks all the boxes: Dolby Vision, 4K, an app store and Dolby Atmos.
+It ticks all the boxes: Dolby Vision, 4K, Dolby Atmos and even an app store.
 And sure, you might know how to work it, but there are a number of secret manoeuvres and settings that you may not have known about.

 Read this: Apple TV 4K review

 We've grouped them together for you here, to help upgrade you from an Apple TV user to an Apple TV savant.

 Change the Home button's action